Adapted Ringette – Meeting Every Player at Their Level

 If you have questions, send us an email.
 We would love to hear from you!

-- Planned start date of mid October, running 1 hour/week until the beginning of February.
+- Start date of October 24, running 1 hour/week until the beginning of February.

 Ice time: 2:45 p.m.
 Sundays at WinSport.